HIV/AIDS in South Africa: 2020s

-In July 2025, South Africa secured R520 million (around USD 29 million) in funding from the Global Fund to Fight Aids, TB and Malaria.
-The funding will be used to buy the bi-annual anti-HIV injection, lenacapavir, which is manufactured by Gilead Sciences.
+In July 2025, South Africa secured R 520 million (approximately USD 29 million) in funding from The Global Fund to Fight AIDS, Tuberculosis and Malaria.
+The funding will be used to purchase the six-monthly anti-HIV injection, lenacapavir, manufactured by Gilead Sciences.
 Research has shown that lenacapavir, an antiretroviral medication, could work towards ending HIV/AIDS in South Africa.

 Demographics

 According to the National HIV and Syphilis Antenatal Sero-prevalence Survey of 2005 and 2007, the percentage of pregnant women with HIV per year was as follows: